Today, I have something really incredible to share…

 Band-aids are the best solution for small cuts and lacerations.

-They help keep open wounds clean and protected, which helps prevent an infection from developing.
+They keep open wounds clean and protected.

 You should also add a few moleskin pads for blisters.

-Band-aids won’t stay in place on your feet while walking, but moleskin will.
+Band-aids won’t stay in place while walking.

 46. Pain Killers